He loves me. He loves me not.

 Has Jim been erratic in his emotions lately?
 Switching from hot to cold and vice versa?

-Is Monica playing hard-to-get?
+Is Monica playing hard to get?
 Does that mean she likes a certain guy or is just playing around?

 It could be that Monica is a dismissive-avoidant so playing hard-to-get is her way of keeping a safe distance from the ones she loves.